What Is A Savings Account? And How Do They Work

 That can be a hard idea to grasp: The bank is using my money for its own needs?
 After all, isn’t the whole point of savings to, you know, save my money?
 But the bank needs your money.
 That’s what banking is all about.

 They take money from one person (and pay them interest) and loan money to other people (and charge them interest).
 The bank is always going to have enough money on hand that it can give you back what’s yours upon request.
-And, your money is protected.
-For example, with Wealthsimple Save your money is CIPF protected up to $1 million in the unlikely event that Wealthsimple becomes insolvent.
+Even if they don’t, your money is protected.
+Savings account deposits are protected in the US up to $250,000 in case of bank failure (or mouse infestation).

 So, in the unlikely event, your institution fails or even if every account holder asked for their money back at the same time, you’ll get your money.